pientaa/lb-simulator/README.md

 Generator takes following parameters:
 - `num_of_shards`, which defines number of vectors that will be generated - it's identical to number of shards located in total on cloud.
 - `num_of_samples`, which defines nomber of periods that will be considered when generating tasks.
-- `period`, which defines the amount of time related to one element of load vector.
+- `new_period`, which defines the amount of time related to one element of load vector.
+Default value is `5.0`
 - `shape`, which defines &alpha; parameter of gamma distribution from which number of tasks per period will be drawn.
 - `size`, which defines &beta; parameter of gamma distribution from which number of tasks per period will be drawn.